react-cosmos/react-cosmos/docs/reactNative.md

 You've taken the first step towards designing reusable components.
 You're ready to prototype, test and interate on components in isolation.

-## TypeScript

 ## App fixture

-You'll often want to back to load the entire app even in development.
+You'll often want to back to load the entire app in development.
 The simplest way to do this without disconnecting the Cosmos entry point is to create an App fixture:

 ```jsx
 // App.fixture.js